Sunday 10th October, 2021

 Self therapy technique two: “Thai” self trigger point therapy

 Professional therapists use various techniques based upon applying pressure direct to the trigger point.
 There are a lot of people advising to do this at home with balls and rollers.
-As I discuss in Do foam rollers work I have grave reservations about these.
-In practice as a chiropractor I’ve seen way to many people hurt themselves using these and not a lot of benefits.
+As I discuss in Do foam rollers work I do not recommend these.

 On the other hand there is a traditional Thai home therapy technique that appears to be very safe and was shown to be very effective in a trial treating upper back pain (11) .
 It uses a special tool with a long handle to apply moderate pressure to relaxed muscles.
 Each day each trigger point was given five applications of this moderate pressure for five seconds each.
 The big differences between this technique and foam roller/ balls are: